Imagine this: You’ve just met with a new contact for the first time and can already tell there’s a lot of potential in the relationship.

 - It predicts the positive experience both parties will enjoy as a result of the introduction.

-Follow those guidelines—or even copy and paste the template above—and the experiences you deliver as a result of your introductions will be richer, fuller, and more valuable to everyone involved.
+Follow those guidelines on how to make introductions via email—or even copy and paste the template above—and the experiences you deliver as a result of your introductions will be richer, fuller, and more valuable to everyone involved.

 Phase Five: Wrap-up

-Many people make the mistake of assuming their role in the introduction process is over as soon as the email’s been sent.
+Many people make the mistake of assuming their role in how to make introductions is over as soon as the email’s been sent.
 It’s not.

-Although making an introduction is largely focused on providing value to your network, there’s one final step you can take to maximize the value you gain from this experience, and it’s simple:
+Although the process of how to make introductions is largely focused on providing value to your network, there’s one final step you can take to maximize the value you gain from this experience, and it’s simple:

 3-4 weeks after the introduction was made, reach out to both parties individually and ask whether or not they were able to connect and, if so, if anything valuable came from it.